 Video credit: Michael Lazenby, Youtube

-Fly high above the Lake District National Park by watching this stunning drone flight video.
-Experience a bird’s eye view of lakes, mountains and waterfalls, taking in the sights and sounds as you go.
+Fly high above the National Park by watching this stunning drone flight video.
+Experience a bird’s eye view of Lake District mountains, waterfalls, and the lakes themselves taking all the sights and sounds as you go.
 From this unique perspective you can truly appreciate the sheer size and beauty of our wonderful home.
 It will be here waiting for you when you return, so you can explore these fantastic locations in person, albeit from ground level!

 4. Immerse yourself in our wildlife